justinmajetich/AirBnB_clone/README.md

-<center> <h1>HBNB - The Console</h1> </center>
+<center> <h1>AirBnb clon V2</h1> </center>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
+Initial code of a project to build a clone of the AirBnB website.
+The previous stage (you could foud repo here https://github.com/Abdalmohsen-H/AirBnB_clone) implements a backend interface (console), to manage program data.
+Console commands allow the user to do CRUD operations on objects, also to manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

 ---